 Moving to the Mainland

-After a month on the island, I moved to mainland Greece to work for two months at the Greece/Macadonia border in camp holding upwards of 10,000 people at once, and a post-apocolyptic gas station turned makeshift transit camp.
+After a month on the island, I moved to mainland Greece to work for two months at the Greece/Macadonia border in considerably larger and less structured refugee camp holding upwards of 10,000 people at once, and a post-apocolyptic gas station turned makeshift transit camp.